-They are highly versatile and able to be brushed, sprayed, stenciled or sponged, and with certain applicator types, you can practically draw on your tshirts or other clothing articles with just the squeeze of a bottle.
+They are highly versatile and able to be brushed on, sprayed, or with applications like stenciling, or with simple tools like sponges or stamps.
+You can practically draw on your tshirts or other clothing articles with just the squeeze of a bottle.

 Fabric Paints vs Pens

 Fabric markers and pens are a more condensed version.
 Similar to the kind of coloring markers gradeschool youngsters enjoy using, with vibrant colors and felt – tip applicators, however designed to be permanent when applied.

 Some types of permanent fabric markers are alcohol – based, which may give them a pertinent odor; and may disqualify them from being labeled non-toxic.

 Fabric markers and pens have some distinct advantages.
 You can use them to create thinner lines, add fine details, and enhance your art and design skills with regard to clothing.
 With paintbrushes out of the question, they make for a simple all in one process and fun too 🙂

 I personally loved drawing on clothing...sometimes I drew on other items too, like tote bags, pillowcases, canvas sneakers, heck anything with enough space to be able to produce something!